Hardison: The kid's from her first marriage. Widmark.

 - Camilla Rosemary Shand, now Duchess of Cornwall. ("Camilla" and "Rosemary" are both classic British upper-crust names; young Miss Shand was a debutante who in fact went to finishing school in Switzerland.)

-- NFL Quarterback Peyton Williams Manning and his dad Elisha Archibald "Archie" Manning, his brother Elisha Nelson "Eli" Manning, plus the non-famous brother Cooper Manning.
+- NFL Quarterback Peyton Williams Manning and his dad Elisha Archibald "Archie" Manning III, his brother Elisha Nelson "Eli" Manning, plus the non-famous brother Cooper Manning.
 This one is kind of strange, because given their Southern backgrounds (they're from New Orleans and have the accents to prove it), this puts some Americans in an "oh, they're hillbillies" frame of mind, but on one hand, those familiar with the South would recognize this pattern as common for the descendants of the old planter class and those with no idea the Mannings are Southerners would also jump to the "snob" conclusion.

 - English comedian Miles Jupp is a great example, with a name that sounds inherently Sloaney, despite its brevity.
 His stand-up shtick revolves around how posh he is.